 Dianne Feinstein scolds kids who pushed her to back Green New Deal: 'I know what I'm doing'

-Democratic Sen. Dianne Feinstein pushed back against a group of kids who sought her support for the Green New Deal and the interaction was captured on video.
+Democratic Sen. Dianne Feinstein pulled rank Friday when a group of kids tried to school her on climate change.

-Sunrise Movement, an organization which describes itself as wanting to “stop climate change,” shared a clip of the exchange on their Twitter page Friday.

-“This is how @SenFeinstein reacted to children asking her to support the #GreenNewDeal resolution -- with smugness + disrespect.
-This is a fight for our generation's survival.
-Her reaction is why young people desperately want new leadership in Congress,” the tweet with the video said.

-The video begins with the group explaining that they wanted to present a letter to Feinstein and ask “her to vote yes on the Green New Deal.”
-It then cuts to a shot of the crowd standing before the California lawmaker, expressing their request.

-DEMS DIVIDED ON GREEN NEW DEAL AFTER MITCH MCCONNELL RAMPS UP PRESSURE

-In response to their request, Feinstein informs them that “we have our own Green New Deal.”
+After the group sought her support for the Green New Deal, the 85-year-old senior senator from California let them know she wasn't about to be bossed around by a bunch of youngsters.

-After the group shared information they said originated from scientists talking about climate change, Feinstein replied: “You know what’s interesting about this group?
-I’ve been doing this for 30 years.
+"You know what’s interesting about this group?," Feinstein said, in an interaction that was captured on video.
+"I’ve been doing this for 30 years.
 I know what I’m doing.

 “You come in here, and you say it has to be my way or the highway.
-I don’t respond to that,” she continued.
+I don’t respond to that,” Feinstein continued.
 “I’ve gotten elected, I just ran.
-I was elected by almost a million vote plurality.
+I was elected by almost a million-vote plurality.
 And I know what I’m doing.
 So you know, maybe people should listen a little bit.”

+“You come in here, and you say it has to be my way or the highway.
+I don’t respond to that.”

+Sunrise Movement, an organization that describes itself as wanting to “stop climate change,” shared a clip of the exchange on its Twitter page Friday.

+“This is how @SenFeinstein reacted to children asking her to support the #GreenNewDeal resolution -- with smugness + disrespect.
+This is a fight for our generation's survival.
+Her reaction is why young people desperately want new leadership in Congress,” the tweet with the video said.

+The video begins with the group explaining that they wanted to present a letter to Feinstein and ask her "to vote yes on the Green New Deal.”
+It then cuts to a shot of the group standing before the U.S. senator from California, expressing their request.

+DEMS DIVIDED ON GREEN NEW DEAL AFTER MITCH MCCONNELL RAMPS UP PRESSURE

+In response to their request, Feinstein informs them that “We have our own Green New Deal.”
+And then came the point where Feinstein drew the line.

-They then devolve into a back-and-forth where someone in the group tells her that they are “the people who voted” for her and part of her job is to hear their concerns.
+The sides then devolve into a back-and-forth until someone reminds Feinstein that they are “the people who voted” for her and part of her job is to hear their concerns.

 “How old are you?”
-Feinstein asked.
+Feinstein asks.

-“Well you didn’t vote for me,” the lawmaker retorted.
+“Well, you didn’t vote for me,” the lawmaker retorts.

 In another portion of the video, Feinstein is heard telling the kids that she’s “trying to do the best” that she can, “which was to write a responsible resolution.”

-“Any plan that doesn’t take bold, transformative action is not going to be what we need,” a female in the crowd said
+“Any plan that doesn’t take bold, transformative action is not going to be what we need,” a female in the crowd says.

 CORY BOOKER CALLS WARNINGS ABOUT GREEN NEW DEAL PRICE TAG A 'LIE'

-Feinstein then replied: “Well you know better than I do.
+Feinstein then replies: “Well, you know better than I do.
 So, I think one day you should run for the Senate.
 And then you can do it your way.”

-Feinstein addressed the exchange in a news release later Friday, confirming that she met with a group of children, young adults and parents from the Sunrise Movement who sought her backing for the resolution.
+Feinstein later addressed the exchange in a news release, confirming that she met with a group of children, young adults and parents from the Sunrise Movement who sought her backing for the resolution.

 “Unfortunately, it was a brief meeting but I want the children to know they were heard loud and clear.
-I have been and remain committed to doing everything I can to enact real, meaningful climate change legislation,” she said in the statement.
+I have been and remain committed to doing everything I can to enact real, meaningful climate change legislation,” she wrote.

 CLICK HERE FOR THE FOX NEWS APP